Pharm.D (Doctor of Pharmacy)

 - Exhibit ethical decision-making and professional behaviours, which improve healthcare and welfare in society.

-- Have a thorough knowledge of the Pharmacy area of pharmaceutical sciences and clinical pharmacy and health systems.
+- Have a thorough knowledge of the Pharmacy area of pharmaceutical sciences, clinical pharmacy and health systems.

 - Evaluate, design, implement and monitor patient-specific care plans to provide effective, safe and evidence-based treatment.